Preferential attachment with location-based choice: Degree distribution in the noncondensation phase: Abstract

 \section{Abstract}

 We consider the preferential attachment model with location-based choice introduced by Haslegrave, Jordan and Yarrow as a model in which condensation phenomena can occur \cite{Sou.2}.
-In this model every vertex carries an independent and uniformly drawn location.
-Starting from an initial tree the model evolves in discrete time.
+In this model, each vertex carries an independent and uniformly distributed location.
+Starting from an initial tree, the model evolves in discrete time.
 At every time step, a new vertex is added to the tree by selecting $r$ candidate vertices from the graph with replacement according to a sampling probability proportional to these vertices' degrees.
 The new vertex then connects to one of the candidates according to a given probability associated to the ranking of their locations.
 In this paper, we introduce a function that describes the phase transition when condensation can occur.
 Considering the noncondensation phase, we use stochastic approximation methods to investigate bounds for the (asymptotic) proportion of vertices inside a given interval of a given maximum degree.
 We use these bounds to observe a power law for the asymptotic degree distribution described by the aforementioned function.
-Hence, this function fully describes the properties we are interested in.
-The power law exponent takes the critical value one at the phase transition between the condensation - noncondensation phase. \\ \\ {{\textbf{AMS-MSC 2010}: 05C80}\\{\bf Key Words}: Preferential Attachment, Degree Distribution, Choice, Fitness, Phase Transition.}
+Hence, this function fully characterises the properties we are interested in.
+The power law exponent takes the critical value one at the phase transition between the condensation - noncondensation phase. \\ \\ {{\textbf{AMS-MSC 2010}: 05C80}\\{\bf Key Words}: Choice, Phase Transition, Power Law, Simulation.}